brucemcpherson/bmWeConvertAnyFile/dependencies.md

 # Google Apps Script Project: bmWeConvertAnyFile
-This repo (bmWeConvertAnyFile) was automatically updated on 6/14/2023, 11:09:51 AM by GasGit
+This repo (bmWeConvertAnyFile) was automatically updated on 6/19/2024, 4:24:15 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")